-The term "insecticide" as used herein shall include Paris green, lead arsenate, and any substance or mixture of substances intended to be used for preventing, destroying, repelling, or mitigating any insect which may infest vegetation, man or other animals, or houses, or be present in any environment whatsoever.
+The term "insecticide" as used herein shall include Paris green, lead arsenate, and any substance or mixture of substances intended to be used for preventing, destroying, repelling, or mitigating any insect which may infest vegetation, man, animals, or houses, or be present in any environment whatsoever.

-Marking of packages of seed.
+- Sec.
+3. Marking of packages of seed.
 1911, c.
 119, § 3.

-Sec.
-3. Every lot or package of agricultural seed which is sold, distributed, transported, offered or exposed for sale, distribution, or transportation for seed, in the state by any person shall have affixed in a conspicuous place on the outside thereof, a plainly written or printed statement clearly and truly giving the name thereof and its minimum percentage of purity and freedom from foreign matter.

-Marking of packages of commercial feeding stuff.
+Every lot or package of agricultural seed which is sold, distributed, transported, offered or exposed for sale, distribution, or transportation for seed, in the state by any person shall have affixed in a conspicuous place on the outside thereof, a plainly written or printed statement clearly and truly giving the name thereof and its minimum percentage of purity and freedom from foreign matter. - Sec.
+4. Marking of packages of commercial feeding stuff.
 1911, c.
 119, § 4.
-SEC.
-4. Every lot or package of commercial feeding stuff, which is manufactured, sold, distributed, transported, offered or exposed for sale, distribution or transportation in the state by any person, shall have affixed in a conspicuous place on the outside thereof, a plainly printed statement, clearly and truly giving the number of net pounds in the package; the name, brand or trademark under which the article is sold; the name and principal address of the manufacturer or shipper; a chemical analysis stating the maximum percentage of crude fiber, the minimum percentage of crude fat, and the minimum percentage of crude protein (allowing one per cent of nitrogen to equal six and one-fourth per cent of protein) which it contains, all three constituents to be determined by the methods adopted by the association of official agricultural chemists; if the feeding stuff is a compound feed, the name of each ingredient contained therein; and if artificially colored, the name of the material used for that purpose.
-If the feeding stuff is sold in bulk or put up in packages belonging to the purchaser, the seller shall upon the request of the purchaser furnish him with a copy of the statements named in this section.

-SEC.
-5. Any person who shall manufacture, sell, distribute, transport, offer or expose for sale, distribution or transportation, in the state, any commercial feeding stuff shall before so doing file with the commissioner of agriculture for each and every commercial feeding stuff bearing a distinguishing name or trademark, a certified copy of the statements required by section four.
-Said certified copy shall be accompanied when said director shall so request, with a sealed package containing not less than one pound of the commercial feeding stuff.
+Every lot or package of commercial feeding stuff, which is manufactured, sold, distributed, transported, offered or exposed for sale, distribution or transportation in the state by any person, shall have affixed in a conspicuous place on the outside thereof, a plainly printed statement, clearly and truly giving the number of net pounds in the package; the name, brand or trade-mark under which the article is sold; the name and principal address of the manufacturer or shipper; a chemical analysis stating the maximum percentage of crude fiber, the minimum percentage of crude fat, and the minimum percentage of crude protein (allowing one per cent of nitrogen to equal six and one-fourth per cent of protein) which it contains, all three constituents to be determined by the methods adopted by the association of official agricultural chemists; if the feeding stuff is a compound feed, the name of each ingredient contained therein; and if artificially colored, the name of the material used for that purpose.
+If the feeding stuff is sold in bulk or put up in packages belonging to the purchaser, the seller shall upon the request of the purchaser furnish him with a copy of the statements named in this section. - Sec.
+5. Sale and manufacture of commercial feeding stuff, regulated; registration fee.
+1911, c.
+119, § 5.
+1913, c.
+140, § 1.
+Any person who shall manufacture, sell, distribute, transport, offer or expose for sale, distribution or transportation, in the state, any commercial feeding stuff shall before so doing file with the commissioner of agriculture for each and every commercial feeding stuff bearing a distinguishing name or trade-mark, a certified copy of the statements required by section four.
+Said certified copy shall be accompanied when said commissioner shall so request, with a sealed package containing not less than one pound of the commercial feeding stuff.
 The person who shall file said certificate shall pay annually to the commissioner of agriculture a registration fee of ten dollars, this fee to be assessed on any brand offered for sale, distribution or transportation in the state; provided, however, that a brand of commercial feeding stuff may be re-registered for the following year without the payment of the fee upon the establishment by the person who paid said fee that the total sales within the state during the year for which said fee was paid did not exceed fifty tons.
 Whenever any person shall have filed such certificate and paid such registration fee, no other person shall be required to file such statement or pay such fee.